-Enter the amount of interest deductions allowable in the computation of combined entire net income (that is, includable in the amount on Line 137 Worksheet, line E, below) that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).
+Enter the amount of interest deductions allowable in the computation of combined entire net income (includable in the amount on Worksheet for Line 137, line E, on page 17) that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).

-Enter the amount of noninterest deductions allowed in the computation of entire net income (that is, includable in the amount on Line 138 Worksheet, line E, on page 15 of these instructions) that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).
+Enter the amount of noninterest deductions allowed in the computation of entire net income (includable in the amount on Worksheet for Line 138, line E, on page 18 that are directly attributable to combined investment capital (or to income, losses, or gains from combined investment capital).